Table of Contents

 Thinking back to any experience you’ve had with construction, measurements, or landscaping work, you might think of a bubble level first!
-This instrument has a tube that has some colorful liquid inside and since there is some space left, it creates a tiny bubble you can take as an accurate level measurement.
+This instrument has a tube with some colorful liquid inside, and since there is some space left, it creates a tiny bubble you can take as accurate level measurement.

 The best part is that you can buy one as small as your phone so it easily fits in your pocket.
 When you place this tool on a surface, it determines whether the surface is level or not.
 That’s all you need to do, making this quite an easy-to-use and affordable option.